Brain#

 Getters – Return data from the buttons and battery.

-• capacity – Returns the remaining battery capacity as a percentage.
+• capacity – Returns the remaining battery capacity.

 • pressing – Returns whether the specified button is being pressed.